Yubari Melon

 The drive to make the melons better and better maintains the Yubari quality

-Yubari melons carry an image of elegance and refinement Seeing the fields,
+Yubari Melons carry an image of elegance and refinement Seeing the fields,

 it was clear to me that no effort is overlooked when it comes to sewing the seeds,